torvalds/linux/Documentation/userspace-api/media/v4l/hist-v4l2.rst

 Version 0.20 introduced a number of changes which were *not backward compatible* with 0.19 and earlier versions.
-Purpose of these changes was to simplify the API, while making it more extensible and following common Linux driver API conventions.
+Purpose of these changes was to simplify the API, while making it more extensible and following common GNU/Linux driver API conventions.

 1. Some typos in ``V4L2_FMT_FLAG`` symbols were fixed. struct v4l2_clip was changed for compatibility with v4l.
 (1999-08-30)